 Sitra Lab: Social inequality among children and young people

-will be launched in spring 2019
+was launched in spring 2019

 The Nordic welfare state is built on the ideals of equality, fairness and democracy.
 These ideals have helped us to achieve many good things and they can also serve as values upon which the future can be built.